The Wisdom behind Islamic Inheritance Law

 - Parents (father, mother)

-- Grandchildren (son’s son or his daughter) *Only if son is already deceased and has offsprings)
+- Grandchildren (son’s son or his daughter) *Only if the son is already deceased and has offspring)

 Secondary heirs are

 - Grandparents (paternal and maternal)

 - Brothers and sisters (if father and son are not present)